davecranwell/e-Activist-social-proof-plugins/README.md

 (Uses EN's two new services, RollCall and FundraisingRollCall, which appear to be intended for use by systems like the Recent Supporter List, but limited in the fields it returns.)

+## Examples
+Coming soon...

+WWF and Greenpeace both use these widgets on their ongoing campaigns.

 ## Global options